localaization/pentagrom/README.md

 **Pentagrom** is a research project exploring the role of Machine Learning based on the work done back in 2008 by Jaime Iglesias ([Linkedin](https://es.linkedin.com/in/jaimeiglesias/ "Linkedin Jaime Iglesias Álvaro-Gracia") and [Patent](https://patents.google.com/patent/ES2324268B2/en?assignee=jaime+iglesias&oq=jaime+iglesias)), the musician leading this project.

-Pentagrom allows visualizing all musical notes in an isomorphic, unequivocally, orderly and simple way, which exactly match the way notes are represented in a staff.
+Pentagrom allows visualizing all musical notes in an isomorphic, unequivocal, orderly, and simple way, which exactly matches the way notes are represented in a staff.
 As simple as it looks like, nobody came before with the idea behind it.

 Many papers and documents refer to music transcription, translation and visualization as a hard problem to solve, ML algorithms are sometimes piano roll or midi based, and music has a steep learning rate.
 We think some of these issues could be solved by combining this "system" and ML as well as simplyfing and improving some mathematical operations[^1] involving music theory and batch notes processing.
 Some domains that would be applicable might be, as an interface/controler where a note is self described as one position in a matrix, as a one-hot vector for embedings, as a way to represent a richer music vocabulary, CNN as filters and inputs, as a "music writer machine pretictor".